-Most people think of kidney stones as an adults-only condition, but anyone can get them, and that means children too.
+Most people think of kidney stones as an adults-only condition, but you can get kidney stones at any age.

 A kidney stone is a pebbly substance that forms in a child’s kidney if the urine mineral level is too high.
-Kidney stones must be treated by a health care professional.
+Kidney stones in kids must be treated by a health care professional.

-Craig Andrew Peters, M.D., pediatric urologist at Children’s Health℠ says a family history of stones increases the chance of developing them.
-“Kidney stones are not uncommon and affect one in ten people,” Dr. Peters says.
+Craig Andrew Peters, M.D., Division Director of Pediatric Urology at Children’s Health℠ and Professor at UT Southwestern, says a family history of kidney stones increases the chance of developing them.
+“Kidney stones are not uncommon and affect one in 10 people,” Dr. Peters says.
 “When materials build up and don’t dissolve in the urine, solid crystals, that form stones, can develop.
 Kidney stones contain minerals like calcium.”

-Small kidney stones can pass through the urinary tract without causing any symptoms.
-If your child has larger stones he or she may experience:
+Small kidney stones in a child can pass through the urinary tract without causing any symptoms.
+If your child has larger kidney stones he or she may experience:

 - Sharp pain in the back, side, lower abdomen or groin